qzb/node_redis/README.md

 ## How to Contribute
 - Open a pull request or an issue about what you want to implement / change.
 We're glad for any help!
+ - Please be aware that we'll only accept fully tested code.

 ## Contributors
 Many [people](https://github.com/NodeRedis/node_redis/graphs/contributors) have have added features and fixed bugs in `node_redis`.
 Thanks to all of them!